 “I knew you would show up soon.
 Heat and apples?
-That has your name written all over it.”
-He said unwelcomingly.
+That has your name written all over it,” he greeted unwelcomingly.

-“I’m so glad to see you too.”
-She said sarcastically and a bit hurt.
-She thought he would show some form of gratitude and was disappointed to find out that she was wrong.
+“I’m so glad to see you too,” she replied with due sarcasm, a bit hurt.
+She thought he would show some form of gratitude and was disappointed to find out that she was mistaken.

 Why did his words always come out harsh when spoken to her?
-He scolded himself and let out a huge sigh.
+He scolded himself and breathed out a huge sigh of regret.

 “Look.
 I’m sorry to come across as ungrateful, but I told you not to come back.”

-“And I told you that I will do as I please.”
-She replied taking a mental note of how long his hair had grown.
+“And I told you that I will do as I please,” she reminded, taking a mental note of how long his hair had grown.